brycewray/hugo-site/content/posts/2020/06/fathom-analytics-count-on-it.md

 As you can see, if you [choose Fathom Analytics](https://usefathom.com/ref/ZKHYWX), you get all the goodness of the cookie-less approach of Netlify Analytics *and* a great deal more.
 Indeed, Fathom Analytics includes many of the truly useful features of the "free"-but-cookie-infested Google Analytics while *not* drowning you in some minutia you may not even want.
 (Anyone who's ever had to prepare Google Analytics reports for non-tech-savvy customers or superiors knows exactly what I mean by that last part.)

-Yet, compared to Netlify Analytics, Fathom Analytics’ pricing isn't much different, especially when you consider the additional good stuff you're getting.
+Yet, compared to Netlify Analytics, Fathom Analytics' pricing isn't much different, especially when you consider the additional good stuff you're getting.

-- [Netlify Analytics’ pricing](https://www.netlify.com/pricing/#analytics) is $9/month ***per site*** for 250,000 pageviews per month.
+- [Netlify Analytics' pricing](https://www.netlify.com/pricing/#analytics) is $9/month ***per site*** for 250,000 pageviews per month.
 Beyond that level comes that ominous phrase, "Contact sales"---and, given the spurious data one sees in a Netlify Analytics instance, you have to hope that Netlify isn't using its **own** numbers to assess when you pass the basic plan's limit.
-- [Fathom Analytics’ pricing](https://usefathom.com/pricing) for ***unlimited sites*** is:
+- [Fathom Analytics' pricing](https://usefathom.com/pricing) for ***unlimited sites*** is:
 	- $14/month (or $140/year) for 100,000 pageviews per month.
 	- $24/month (or $240/year) for 200,000 pageviews per month.
 	- $34/month (or $340/year) for 400,000 pageviews per month.